 The three most important marketing goals for restaurants are:

-However, before you can engage in any promotion activity, you have to develop a marketing plan, a roadmap that outlines the goals, strategies, and tactics to achieve them.
+However, before you can engage in any promotion activity, you have to develop a marketing plan and a roadmap that outlines the goals, strategies, and tactics to achieve them.

-There ways in which a restaurant can become visible is through:
+The ways in which a restaurant can become visible are through: